Award at a Glance

 Criteria

-Complete applications will be reviewed by the APS Science Policy Committee.
-Awardees will be selected based on their communications skills; letter of intent; ideas for incorporating advocacy into future professional activities; and letters of recommendation.
-If needed, the selection process may include a telephone interview with a member of the Science Policy Committee.
+Applications will be reviewed by the APS Science Policy Committee.
+If needed, the selection process may include a virtual interview with a member of the Committee.

-- how you envision incorporating advocacy into your future professional activities; and
+- How you envision incorporating advocacy into your future professional activities.

-- one letter of support.
-This letter should be short (~300 words or less) and should address the following:
+- One letter of support.
+This letter should be less than 300 words and address the following:

-- are there any other strengths/skills that make the candidate a good fit for the fellowship?
+- Are there any other strengths or skills that make the candidate a good fit for the fellowship?

 Applications are only accepted via online submission.